jdoleary/WebsocketPie/readme.md

 Echo Server is a client-agnostic web socket server, generally designed for turn-based multiplayer games.
 It fascilitates lobbies/rooms for connecting players who are using a client of the same name and version.
 Then messages are send from client to server, which echos the message to all other clients in the room.
 In this way, the server doesn't care about the content of the game and can fascilitate any game (if latency allows).

-## Files (abstract to specific)

-- index.js
-  - Starts the Echo server.
-- network.js
-  - Handles socket specifics, parses JSON
-- RoomManager.js
-  - Holds rooms, handles adding clients to rooms, passes on data to room with metadata
-- Room.js
-  - A group of clients playing the same game

 ## API: from client to server

 When a client tries to join a room